espressif/esp-sr/docs/en/speech_command_recognition/README.rst

 -  Mixed Chinese and English is not supported in command words
 -  Currently, up to 200 command words are supported
 -  The command word cannot contain Arabic numerals and special characters
--  Avoid common command words like “hello”
+-  Avoid common command words like "hello"
 -  The greater the pronunciation difference of each Chinese character / word in the command word, the better the performance

 Speech commands customization method